-- 34. In August 2019, the Acting Director General submitted a report to the Board of Governors and General Conference entitled Application of Safeguards in the Democratic People's Republic of Korea (GOV/2019/33-GC(63)/20), which provided an update of developments since the Director General's report of August 2018 (GOV/2018/34-GC(62)/12). - 35.
+- 35. In September 2020, the Director General submitted a report to the Board of Governors and General Conference entitled Application of Safeguards in the Democratic People's Republic of Korea (GOV/2020/42-GC(64)/18), which provided an update of developments since the Acting Director General's report of August 2019 (GOV/2019/33-GC(63)/20). - 36.
 Since 1994, the Agency has not been able to conduct all necessary safeguards activities provided for in the DPRK's NPT Safeguards Agreement.
-From the end of 2002 until July 2007, the Agency was not able and, since April 2009, has not been able to implement any verification measures in the DPRK, and, therefore, the Agency could not draw any safeguards conclusion regarding the DPRK. - 36.
-In 2019, no verification activities were implemented in the field but the Agency continued to monitor developments in the DPRK's nuclear programme and to evaluate all safeguards relevant information available to it, including open source information and satellite imagery. - 37.
-In 2019, the Secretariat intensified efforts to enhance the Agency's readiness to play its essential role in verifying the DPRK's nuclear programme.
-The Secretariat has further increased the frequency of collection of satellite imagery, procured equipment and supplies, updated verification approaches and procedures, conducted specialized training, commenced new knowledge management activities, and ensured the availability of appropriate verification technologies and equipment.
-Once a political agreement has been reached among the countries concerned, the Agency is ready to return to the DPRK in a timely manner, if requested to do so by the DPRK and subject to approval by the Board of Governors. - 38.
-In 2019, the Agency continued to monitor the Yongbyon site.
-During 2019, there were no indications of the operation of the Yongbyon Experimental Nuclear Power Plant (5MW(e)) reactor, nor any indications of reprocessing activities at the Radiochemical Laboratory.
-At the Yongbyon Nuclear Fuel Rod Fabrication Plant, there were indications consistent with the use of the reported centrifuge enrichment facility located within the plant.
-The Agency did not observe any further activities consistent with the fabrication of major reactor components in the light water reactor (LWR) construction yard.
-Movements of construction vehicles near the reactor containment building, turbine hall and electrical switchyard continued to be observed.
-The Agency has not observed any indications of operation of the reactor, although there was an indication of a test of parts of the cooling infrastructure in March 2019. - 39.
-At the group of buildings within a security perimeter in the vicinity of Pyongyang,22 there were indications of ongoing activities. - 40.
+From the end of 2002 until July 2007, the Agency was not able and, since April 2009, has not been able to implement any verification measures in the DPRK, and, therefore, the Agency could not draw any safeguards conclusion regarding the DPRK. - 37.
+In 2020, no verification activities were implemented in the field but the Agency continued to monitor developments in the DPRK's nuclear programme and to evaluate all safeguards relevant information available to it, including open source information and satellite imagery. - 38.
+In 2020, the Secretariat further intensified efforts to enhance the Agency's readiness to play its essential role in verifying the DPRK's nuclear programme.
+The Secretariat has intensified its open source information collection and analysis of the DPRK's nuclear programme, expanded its collection and analysis of high-resolution commercial satellite imagery to monitor the DPRK's nuclear programme, completed the procurement of equipment and supplies necessary to ensure that the Agency is prepared to promptly initiate verification and monitoring activities in the DPRK, trained Agency inspectors on the technical features of DPRK facilities and on the technologies relevant to the DPRK's nuclear programme, documented the knowledge of inspectors with experience conducting verification and monitoring in the DPRK and consolidated historical information acquired from such past activities with current information.
+Once a political agreement has been reached among the countries concerned, the Agency is ready to return to the DPRK in a timely manner, if requested to do so by the DPRK and subject to approval by the Board of Governors. - 39.
+In 2020, the Agency continued to monitor the Yongbyon site.
+During 2020, there were no indications of the operation of the Yongbyon Experimental Nuclear Power Plant (5MW(e)) reactor, nor any indications of reprocessing activities at the Radiochemical Laboratory.
+By late 2020, there were no indications of the production of enriched uranium at the reported enrichment facility in the Yongbyon Nuclear Fuel Rod Fabrication Plant.
+Based on the Agency's observations, it is likely that internal construction work continued at the light water reactor (LWR) under construction.
+The Agency has not observed any indications of operation of the LWR, although there were indications of tests of the infrastructure for cooling water in April, November, and December 2020. - 40.
+In 2020, at the group of buildings within a security perimeter at Kangson, in the vicinity of Pyongyang,22 there were indications of ongoing activities. - 41.
 The Agency has not had access to the Yongbyon site or to other locations in the DPRK.
-Without such access, the Agency cannot confirm either the operational status or configuration/design features of the facilities or locations, or the nature and purpose of the activities conducted therein.
+Without such access, the Agency cannot confirm either the operational status or configuration/design features of the facilities or locations, or the nature and purpose of the activities conducted therein. - 42.
+In 2020, some of the DPRK's nuclear facilities appeared not to be operating, while activities at some other facilities continued or developed further.
+The DPRK's nuclear activities remain a cause for serious concern.
+The continuation of the DPRK's nuclear programme is a clear violation of relevant United Nations Security Council resolutions and is deeply regrettable.

-22 GOV/2019/33-GC(63)/20, para.
-18.
+22 GOV/2020/42-GC(64)/18, para.
+14.